sercankulcu/sercankulcu.github.io/_humanity/2014-07-15-the-origin-of-life.md

 chapter_title: 'Before Humanity'
 order: 7
 tags:
-   - origin-of-life
+   - life
-   - abiogenesis
+   - origins
-   - biology
+   - evolution
 ---

 At some point on the early Earth, chemistry crossed a threshold.